New results on simplex-clusters in set systems: Introduction

 with equality only if $\FF$ is a maximum sized star. \end{theorem} A family containing no $d$-simplex must also contain no $d$-simplex-cluster.
-Thus, we get as an immediate corollary (when combined with results from \cite{vermub} for the case $d=2$) that Conjecture \ref{simpconj} holds for all values of $d,k$ and $n$ except for the very small values of $n$, where $n < 2k$. \\\\ We take a moment here to discuss the range $n < 2k$.
+Thus, we get as an immediate corollary (when combined with results from \cite{vermub} for the case $d=2$) that Conjecture \ref{simpconj} holds for all values of $d,k$ and $n$ except for the very small values of $n$, where $n < 2k-d+2$. \\\\ We take a moment here to discuss the range $n < 2k$.
 Intersection problems of this type tend to have a slightly different flavor when considered for these values of $n$.
-There are sometimes obvious reasons for this - the Erd\H os-Ko-Rado Theorem in its original form, for example, does not make much sense when considered in this context because any two $k$-sets will intersect.
+There are sometimes obvious reasons for this - the Erd\H os-Ko-Rado theorem in its original form, for example, does not make much sense when considered in this context because any two $k$-sets will intersect.
 As another example, the problem of clusters is different in this range because the union condition holds automatically, so a $d$-cluster-free family is simply a family with no $d+1$ sets that have empty intersection.
 There is, however, some history of results for problems of this type in the range $n < 2k$.
 The most notable example is perhaps the Complete Intersection Theorem of Ahlswede and Khachatrian \cite{ahlk}, which gives us a characterization of families where all elements intersect each other in at least $t$ places.
 For simplices, there are two results known to the author.
 The first is for $d=2$, when the full range of $n \ge 3k/2$ was shown in \cite{vermub}.
-The other example (and the only for general $d$) is from \cite{spernfam}, where the case of $n \le k\frac{d}{d-1}$ is resolved. \\\\ In our proof of Theorem \ref{mainthm}, we will use as one of our primary tools the following Theorem of the author, which was used in \cite{me} to resolve the question of $d$-clusters.
-We include the proof for completeness: \\\\ \begin{theorem} Let $n \ge 2k$, and suppose $\FF^* \subseteq \FF \subseteq {[n] \choose k}$ are such that $A,B \in \FF^*$ for any $A,B \in \FF$ with $A \cap B = \emptyset$.
-Then:
+The other example (and the only for general $d$) is from \cite{spernfam}, where the case of $n < k\frac{d}{d-1}$ is resolved. \\\\ In our proof of Theorem \ref{mainthm}, we will use as one of our primary tools the following theorem, which was used in \cite{me} to resolve the question of $d$-clusters.
+To our knowledge, this theorem was shown first by Borg in \cite{borg1} using shadow techniques, and by Borg and Leader in \cite{borg2} using Katona's cycle method.
+It can also be seen as a specific case of a more general theorem from \cite{frankup} (Theorem $9$ with $c = \frac{n-k}{k}$).
+We include the proof for completeness. \\\\ \begin{theorem} Let $n \ge 2k$, and suppose $\FF^* \subseteq \FF \subseteq {[n] \choose k}$ are such that $A,B \in \FF^*$ for any $A,B \in \FF$ with $A \cap B = \emptyset$.
+Then